metabrainz/musicbrainz-docker/README.md

   ```bash
   sudo docker-compose exec indexer python -m sir reindex
   ```

+  :gear: Java heap for Solr is set to 2GB by default.
+  Before running this step, you should consider [modifying your memory settings](#modify-memory-settings) in order to give your search server a sufficient amount of ram, otherwise your search server could run very slowly.

   (This option is known to take 4½ hours with 16 CPU threads and 16 GB RAM.)